Ruth JacksView Profile

-The government passed the initial legislation in 1986, aimed at sole traders or partnerships that had run into financial difficulty, despite having a good core business model.
-Sometimes its not a problem with the business model, they simply needed time to navigate a cashflow issue, perhaps caused by a sizable bad debt.
+The Government passed the initial legislation in 1986, aimed at sole traders or partnerships that had run into financial difficulty, despite having a good core business model.
+Sometimes it’s not a problem with the business model, they simply needed time to navigate a cashflow issue, perhaps caused by a sizable bad debt.

 Regarding sole traders and partnerships, English law does not differentiate between private and business debt.
-With the advent of credit cards for all, more IVAs have been used to help sole traders, as credit cards have been used to fund non-limited company’s with individuals being held personally liable.
+With the advent of credit cards for all, more IVAs have been used to help sole traders, as credit cards have been used to fund non-limited companies with individuals being held personally liable.

 As there is no room to differentiate between private and business debt for sole traders, credit card debt has become a major problem for sole traders.
 Sole traders will often use personal credit cards to cover business debt and vice versa.

 In simple terms, an IVA is a legally binding agreement between the individual and their creditors to repay some or all their debt over an agreed period, typically five years.